 LIPP is available for Harvard Law School JD Program graduates who work in any job for a government, public sector or academic organization (nonprofit only) in the USA, or in an overseas equivalent.
 Jobs in the private sector can also qualify for LIPP, but must be law-related.
 Students and alumni who are unsure as to whether their planned employment will meet the eligibility criteria should consult with LIPP staff in advance.
 Graduates should not rely on LIPP support until they have applied for LIPP and received approval for LIPP participation from the Financial Aid Committee.

 To be eligible for assistance the participant’s employment must be at least part-time (17.5 hours/week) and compensated at a fair rate.
-For those participants with domestic employment we use federal minimum wage as a minimal standard and for international placements we expect the compensation to meet similar local standards.
-LIPP considers full-time to be defined by the agency of employment with a minimum requirement of 35 hours per week.
-Coverage is available for individuals during periods of parental leave from a LIPP eligible position and participants working part-time, the participant’s loans must be in a repayment status and have a required monthly payment amount in order to qualify for LIPP assistance.
+For those participants with domestic employment we use local minimum wage as a minimal standard and for international placements we expect the compensation to meet similar local standards; LIPP coverage is not available for volunteer employment.
+If working part-time, the participant’s loans must be in a repayment status and have a required monthly payment amount in order to qualify for LIPP assistance.
 When determining eligibility LIPP will always use a Full-Time Equivalent (FTE) income for the calculation.

 The eligibility policies of some specific categories of employment may be found using the links to the right.
 We recommend graduates with additional questions about eligibility contact us directly.